-On the initiative of the Bank of Russia, after it acquired the functions of a single financial market regulator, in 2013 the Working Group on the establishment of the international financial centre in the Russian Federation at the Council with the President of the Russian Federation on the development of the financial market of the Russian Federation prepared an initial list consisting of 233 proposals of the professional community.
+On the initiative of the Bank of Russia, after it

+acquired the functions of a single financial market regulator, in 2013 the Working Group on the establishment of the international financial centre in the Russian Federation at the Council with the President of the Russian Federation on the development of the financial market of the Russian Federation prepared an initial list consisting of 233 proposals of the professional community.
 These proposals were designed to streamline the regulation of the financial market and were ranked based to the assessment of their priority.
 Later on, the format of annual meetings became a platform for the discussion of priorities for the coming year by the Bank of Russia with the professional community, which increases transparency and the predictability of the regulator's actions and promotes effective cooperation with financial market participants.

-Achieving the optimisation of regulatory burden will be also facilitated by the transition of non-credit financial institutions to the International Financial Reporting Standards and the introduction of a data centric approach to cooperation between the Bank of Russia and supervised institutions for obtaining reporting data based on the XBRL unified reporting format.
-Later on, the specified format will be used for the preparation of management and supervisory reporting.
+Achieving the optimisation of regulatory burden, enhancing the reliability and quality of reporting data will be also facilitated by the transition of non-bank financial institutions to the International Financial Reporting Standards (IFRS) and the introduction of a single unified reporting format based on XBRL requirements.